cbaker6/qismartcity_netatmo/README.md

 Original netatmo code was used from Thomas Kluge (https://github.com/thkl/NetatmoSwift).
 Modifications were made and additional code was added to provide the funcionality in this project

 In order for the code to work, you also need to add Charts (https://github.com/danielgindi/Charts) to the project.
-The easiest way to do this is via cocoapods, pod 'Charts'
+The easiest way to do this is via cocoapods, pod 'Charts'.